Frequently Asked Questions About Employment in Massachusetts

 "The FLSA sets 14 as the minimum age for most non-agricultural work.
 However, at any age, youths may deliver newspapers; perform in radio, television, movie, or theatrical productions; work in businesses owned by their parents (except in mining, manufacturing or hazardous jobs); perform babysitting or perform minor chores around a private home.
 Also, at any age, youth may be employed as homeworkers to gather evergreens and make evergreen wreaths. "

 Look at MGL c.149 s.178.
 This law was originally passed in 1887, and has been modified ten times, the most recent being in 1913.
-There are several research references in the print set of laws, including one to a book called Labor and Employment in Massachusetts: a guide to employment laws, regulations, and practices, 2nd edition, by Jeffrey L. Hirsch (Lexis, 2001).
-The annotation sends us to page 2-9:
+The following is from Labor and Employment in Massachusetts: a guide to employment laws, regulations, and practices, 2nd edition, by Jeffrey L. Hirsch (Lexis, loose-leaf):

 "Time Off to Vote